 If you have any questions regarding repairs to your street or about our street maintenance program, please submit a service request form through Ask Stockton for Street Maintenance, or call the Municipal Service Center.

-Two streets resurfacing projects will provide a rubberized cape-seal resurfacing treatment in late 2015 and mid-2016 on approximately seven miles of streets throughout the City.
+Two streets resurfacing projects will provide a rubberized cape-seal resurfacing treatment in late 2015 and 2016 on approximately seven miles of streets throughout the City.

 Rubberized cape-seal surface treatment is a two-step surface treatment.
 First, rubberized chip-seal surfacing is applied, then it is micro-surfaced.
 The rubber particles in the binder come from old used tires t ground into crumb rubber particles.

-The use of rubber in the chip-seal has proven to be:
+The use of rubber in the chip-seal has proven to be a long-lasting, flexible surface and environmentally friendly.

-After the rubberized chip-seal is put down, streets are micro-surfaced after 10 days to provide a smoother surface.
+After the rubberized chip seal is applied, streets are micro-surfaced after 10 days to provide a smoother surface.

 These projects are eligible to receive grant funding, up to $112,850 from the California Department of Resources Recycling and Recovery (CalRecycle).
 Other funding for these projects came from Regional Surface Transportation Program funds.